Fractured Magic: Chapter Twenty-One

 “Do you mind if I walk with you?”
 Gareth asked.
 “The truth is, Mr. Nochdvor, there’s one other thing I’ve been wanting to ask you about.”

 Leandros nodded, gesturing for Eresh to lead the way, and Gareth fell into step beside him.
 After Eresh’s pestering, the Magistrates had finally granted them a dedicated meeting space on the island, in the bowels of one of the under-used administrative buildings.
+All for the sake of secrecy, they said.
 While it was a step up from Eresh’s home, it still meant a long walk to the courthouse.

-“This is a question of a more personal nature, if that’s alright,” Gareth hedged, watching carefully for Leandros’ reaction.
+“This is a question of a more personal nature, if that’s all right,” Gareth hedged, watching carefully for Leandros’ reaction.
 When Leandros didn’t give him any, he ventured, “You…knew Egil, didn’t you?”

 Ahead of them, Eresh nearly tripped over his own feet.
-He glanced back, eyes wide, to watch Leandros’ reaction.
-Gareth was watching, too — did he really seem so volatile?
-He gave a wry smile.
+He glanced back, eyes wide, to watch Leandros’ reaction as well.
+Leandros felt vaguely offended.
+Did he really seem so volatile?
+Or was it fragility, instead?
+He gave a wry smile, and both of his companions relaxed.
 “I was wondering when you’d ask,” he said.
 Seeing Gareth’s eyes widen, he added, “You’re one of the most prolific folklorists on the continent, Mr. Ranulf; did you really think I wouldn’t know your work?
-And even if I hadn’t, it’s in the files Mr. Ochoa prepared.”
+And if I hadn’t before, it’s in the biographies Mr. Ochoa prepared.”

 “Read it?”
 Leandros finished.
 “Almost everything you’ve written on the subject of Egil, in fact.
 My cousin brought one of your early papers to my attention, some decades back, and I’ve been following your career with interest since.”

-Gareth’s mouth fell open in surprise.
-Eventually, he managed, “Oh, how embarrassing.
-If I’d known you — well, I apologize for any factual inaccuracies; I work mostly with Unity records and secondary sources.”
+Gareth’s mouth fell open in surprise, amusing Leandros.
+After a moment of stammering, he managed, “Oh, how embarrassing.
+If I’d known you were—I apologize for any factual inaccuracies.
+I work mostly with Unity records and secondary sources.”

-“I’m not worried about factual inaccuracies, Mr. Ranulf.
-But, to answer the question I suspect you already know the answer to, yes.
+“Factual inaccuracies don’t bother me, Mr. Ranulf.
+I know you already know the answer to this, but yes.
 I knew him.”

 “What was he to you, exactly?”
 Gareth asked Leandros.
-Eresh slowed to walk beside them, three to the cobblestone paths of Unity’s island.
+Eresh slowed to walk beside them, three to the cobblestone paths of Unity Island.
 He didn’t speak, only listened, his notes and folders clutched to his chest like an eager schoolboy.

 “Then in Histrios, why…?”
 Gareth asked, trailing off.

-Leandros had expected the question, though not so early into the conversation.
+Leandros had expected this question, too, though not so early into the conversation.
 He felt his mood begin to sour.
 “I’m sure you’ve heard.
 He changed,” he answered flatly.
 It was the same response he’d given anyone who’d asked over the decades.

-“I would be interested in hearing the full story from you, if you’ll tell it.”
+“I’d be interested in hearing the full story, if you’ll tell it.”

 “Me too!”
 Eresh chimed in.

-Leandros was not his uncle; he was not meant to hold court.
+Leandros was not his uncle; he was not adept at holding court.
 That, and he didn’t trust either of these men enough to tell them the truth.
 “Maybe someday,” he said, in the end.
 The fall breeze rustled through the late-blooming taurel, making the blue flowers sway along the path.
 “Not here.”

 Though Gareth visibly deflated, he nodded, gracious despite the rejection.
 “May I ask just one more question?
 What was he like?
 Histrios aside, was he everything the stories say?”

 It was hardly just one question, and they both knew it.
 Leandros tipped his head to one side, weighing his response.
+He considered the Egil of stories: fearless, courageous, compassionate.
 “No,” he said, finally.
 “He wasn’t fearless.”

 Gareth waited for more, but Leandros had nothing more to say.
 Silently, they followed Eresh up the steps to the courthouse, Unity’s clock tower looming behind them.
-When Eresh held the door, Leandros passed through first, stopping just inside before almost colliding with someone.
-Not just someone — an orinian, standing right in the middle of Unity’s courthouse.
+When Eresh held the door, Leandros passed through first, though he had to stop before he collided with someone.
+Not just someone—an orinian, standing right in the middle of Unity’s courthouse.

 His stop was so abrupt that Gareth nearly ran into his back, and Eresh into Gareth’s.

-The last time Leandros collided with an orinian, he hadn’t been able to stop staring.
-This time was much the same, though for a very different reason: it was her fashion taste, or lack thereof.
+The last time Leandros collided with an orinian, he hadn’t been able to tear his eyes away from her.
+This time was much the same, though for a very different reason: this person in front of him had a very peculiar sense of style.

-Having worn mourning blacks for the better part of eight decades, Leandros paid little mind to the latest styles.
+Having worn mourning blacks for the better part of six decades, Leandros paid little mind to the latest styles.
 He knew the silhouettes that suited him and appreciated the elegance of black-on-black embellishments, but even he knew how démodé this woman was.
-She wore a threadbare collegiate sweater at least twice her size, pairing it with a long, vibrant green skirt decked in glittering lace, bells, and glass buttons.
+She wore a threadbare collegiate sweater at least twice her size and paired it with a long, vibrant green skirt decked in glittering lace, bells, and glass buttons.
 Her long dark hair was piled atop her head, and jagged birthmarks cut like lightning across her face.

 Eresh peered around Gareth and Leandros.
-When he saw her, he cried, “Chia, you’re back!”
+When he saw her, he cried, “Chia!
+You’re back early!”

 Chia?
 Then this must be their final teammate, Eftychia O’Neill.
 Eftychia waved at Eresh, her entire face lighting up, then pushed up her sleeve and extended a small hand toward Leandros.
+Leandros noticed a brand on her wrist, one he was well acquainted with.
 “Pleasure to meet you, Captain Mourning Dove.”

 Leandros twitched at the nickname.
 “Nochdvor,” he corrected as he shook her hand.